Spring First Half Topic

-Count to one hundred, forwards and backwards, beginning with 0 or 1, or from any given number.
+Count to ten, forwards and backwards, beginning with 0 or 1, or from any given number.

 Given a number, identify one more or one less.